 As you begin this portion of the hike from Alum Cave, you'll immediately notice the trail begins with a more aggressive climb up the side of the mountain.

-As you round the mountains side, to your left you’ll see Mount LeConte, and the peak at the top you’ll be climbing too.
-You can see this view in the photo to the right – Yes, you’ll be climbing almost to the top.
+As you round the mountain's side, to your left you'll see Mount LeConte, and the peak at the top you'll be climbing too.
+You can see this view in the photo to the right - Yes, you'll be climbing almost to the top.
 Clifftops is the area almost in the center of the photo, near the top.
 The trail runs to the top just below there.

 As you climb up, the views to your left, and even to the right, are often stunning.
 This portion offered our first view of the charred Chimney Tops, which were burned very badly during the Gatlinburg Fires.